readjfb/AdventOfCode-2024/README.md

 I was wondering if it was a puzzle where we had to find unique locations, and after finding the first instance where all robots are on different locations, I found that I had the correct answer.

+## Day 15
+This day was pretty straightforward, and while I started about an hour late, part 1 was pretty easy.
+Part 2 was a bit more complicated, but I definitely could have gotten it faster if I hadn't been distracted.
+The logic to sort through boxes to move was a bit tricky, but not to hard.

 ### Results Table
 I'm intentionally not including rank, since the use of LLMs means that many people on top of global leaderboard have bot-written code.
 My highest rank for a star is 203 on Day 2, part 1, which I completed in 3:44.